GuildCrafts/web-development-js/_goals/98-Pizza_Restaurant-RDB_Schema_with_CRUD_API.md

   - [ ] Contains the SQL data types of each attribute in the schema
   - [ ] Notes any foreign or primary keys in each table in the schema
   - [ ] Is included in the artifact (as a `.png` or some other easily viewable format)

-- [ ] API documentation is included in the repo with details on each route, parameters/headers needed, and the structure of returned data
-- [ ] A simple web user interface exists that allows users CRUD the data in the specification (this interface can be as simple as a checkbox that "orders" a pizza by creating a DB record in one of your tables)
-- [ ] Implements a testing suite (mocha/chai)

 ## Quality Rubric